MiniZinc/libminizinc/README_bin.txt

 Please note that you will need to set the MiniZinc standard library environement variable $MZN_STDLIB_PATH to share/minizinc to include the MiniSearch builtins.
-You can also manually set the stdlib path by adding the --stdlib-dir option to calling minisearch:
+You can also manually set the stdlib path by adding the --stdlib-dir option to calling minisearch for Linux/Mac OS:

 ./bin/minisearch --solver <your-fzn-solver> --stdlib-dir share/minizinc/ examples/golomb_lns.mzn

+or, for Windows:

+cd bin
+minisearch.exe --solver <your-fzn-solver.exe> --stdlib-dir ../share/minizinc ../examples/golomb_lns.mzn